llimllib/pub/README.md

 pub - the Python Utility Belt
 =============================

-Pub is a tool to help you automate those tasks you don't want to manually.
+`pub` is a tool to help you automate those tasks you don't want to do manually.
 It attempts to provide the cleanest, sanest interface for your building, cleaning, and deploying needs.

 Pub code is simply python code, allowing you to leverage the skills and tools you're already familiar with.

-Simply save a `pub.py` file in a dir, import pub, and go on your way.
+Simply install `pub`, save a `pub.py` file in a dir, and start coding.

 Here's an example pub.py with two tasks, one to build a project and one to deploy it to a server: